Anticipating a new arrival is an incredibly exciting time - except, that is, for any…

 Even if you are ready for potty training, your child may not be.
-Unless your little one is able to make the transition both emotionally and physically, toilet training may take longer.
-Toddlers are usually ready 1½ and 2 years, girls are often ready before boys, and bowel control may take a while to master, so be patient.
-Watch for signs that your child is ready, such as letting you know diapers need changing.
+Unless your little one is able to make the transition both emotionally and physically, toilet training could end up taking longer than it should.
+Toddlers are usually ready at around 1½ to 2 years, girls are often ready before boys, and bowel control may take a while to master, so be patient.
+Watch for signs that your child is ready, such as letting you know their nappy needs changing.
 Many parents try to potty train in warmer weather, so their toddler does not need to struggle with multiple layers of clothing.
 It is also a good idea not to attempt potty training if there are other emotional situations your toddler is dealing with, such as the birth of a sibling, or a family relocation.
 Also, make sure you begin potty training at a time when you are not stressed out or overly busy, because patience is imperative for successful potty training.

 Toddlers are naturally curious.
 Get your toddler familiar with the toilet by taking him into the bathroom with you or letting him be with siblings.
 Let them flush the toilet and watch the water go down.
 Flushing scares some toddlers at first.
-You can also empty a dirty diaper’s contents into the toilet and let your toddler flush it.
+You can also empty the contents of the dirty nappy into the toilet and let your toddler flush it.
 Your goal is to get them comfortable with the bathroom environment and familiar with the toilet.

 If you are using a freestanding model with a removable bowl, place it as close to the toilet as possible.
 Have your toddler sit fully clothed on this potty while you use the bathroom.
 Another idea is to have your child sit on their potty seat when playing.
 This worked well with my daughter who was hesitant when it came to anything new and different.
 By the time we started potty training, her potty seat was an old friend.
 If you choose one that fits over a regular toilet seat, make sure you have a stool for their feet to make your toddler feel more secure.

 Choose shirts and pants that do not snap at the crotch.
 Make sure your toddler can pull down his own pants and underwear.
 If you decide to use disposable training pants, make sure your child can take them off easily.
 Try building a desire for training pants by calling them “big girl” or “big boy” pants.
-As they progress in their potty training, take them shopping for colorful training pants with their favorite color or character and build a desire for the next step.
+As they progress in their potty training, take them shopping for colourful training pants with their favourite colour or character and build a desire for the next step.